chaimaa-kadaoui/4pv/README.md

 ## TODO:
 * analyze further the time series: extract repetition of patterns like weekends & period of the year
+* provide alerts with messages explaining why they were activated
 * add authentification
 * add tests